thanethomson/conference-mgmt/README.md

 The `sort_talks.py` script can be used as follows:

 ```
-usage: sort_talks.py [-h] [--shuffle] [-v] input_file
+usage: sort_talks.py [-h] [--shuffle] [--prefer-mornings] [-v] input_file

 positional arguments:
   input_file         A text file from which to read the list of talks (one per
                      line).

 optional arguments:
   -h, --help         show this help message and exit
   --shuffle          Shuffles the inputs first before scheduling the talks.
+  --prefer-mornings  Indicate to prefer to fill up morning sessions before
+                     filling up the afternoon sessions.
-  -v, --verbose  Adds some verbose output about the quality of the solution.
+  -v, --verbose      Adds some verbose output about the quality of the
+                     solution.
 ```

 ## Usage Examples